-Purchasing a new home can be confusing…especially if it’s your first time.
+Purchasing a new home can be confusing, especially if you’re trying to evaluate the home and its value for the first time.

 What Is a Home Inspection?